-Type 1 diabetes is characterised by T cell-mediated destruction of insulin-producing pancreatic beta cells and is associated with a reduction in life expectancy, early morbidity and a diminished quality of life.1 Current treatment with exogenous insulin therapy greatly increases diabetic life expectancy but still does not fully prevent complications of long-term hyperglycaemia.
-A significant proportion of patients with

-Type II (non auto-immune) diabetes also require exogenous insulin.
+Type 1 diabetes is characterised by T cell-mediated destruction of insulin producing pancreatic beta cells and associated with a reduction in life expectancy, early morbidity and a diminished quality of life [1].
+Current treatment with exogenous insulin therapy greatly increases diabetic life expectancy but still does not fully prevent complications of long-term hyperglycaemia.
+A significant proportion of patients with Type II (non auto-immune) diabetes also require exogenous insulin.
 New approaches are needed that provide more efficient delivery of physiological levels of insulin to achieve optimal blood glucose control and prevent diabetic complications.

-Current approaches representing alternative therapies to exogenous insulin injections can be broadly divided into cell-based and gene therapies.^{2,3} Gene therapy, defined as transfer of therapeutic genetic material to specific target cells for the prevention or cure of a particular disease, has significant potential for treatment of a diseases such as diabetes, where treatment involves restoration of functional levels of a protein.
-Insulin production in non-beta cells is being attempted by exogenous insulin gene expression using either viral or nonviral methods of gene delivery.^{4,5} Their natural glucose-sensing capability and the ability to undergo glucose-stimulated transcription make hepatocytes attractive as surrogate beta cells.
-Although insulin gene therapy using hepatocytes has shown considerable promise in murine models of diabetes, with some studies even reporting a cure. lasting correction of blood glucose has not yet been reported in a preclinical model.^{6,7} Furthermore, the use of autologous hepatocytes for clinical application may not be easily scalable for clinical use.8 Skeletal muscle cells have been targeted by direct injection of modified adeno-associated virus serotype 1 (AAV1) encoding both the insulin gene and a glucokinase gene, into the thigh muscles of diabetic dogs as an in vivo insulin therapy.5 In vivo insulin gene therapy not only has its benefits, but also presents safety concerns regarding potential offtarget cell transduction and the risk of irreversible hypoglycaemia from excessive insulin production.9-11 Ex vivo gene therapy using retroviruses has been used for successful treatment of severe combined immunodeficiencies for over a decade and has represented a significant milestone in gene therapy, although a number of patients developed leukaemia as a result of insertional mutagenesis.^{9,11-13} Ex vivo insulin gene therapy for the treatment of diabetes has, until now, been limited by the availability of an appropriate cell lineage for insulin production.
+Current approaches to alternative therapies to exogenous insulin injections can be broadly divided into cell-based and gene therapies [2, 3].
+Gene therapy, defined as transfer of therapeutic genetic material to specific target cells for the prevention or cure of a particular disease, has significant potential for treatment of a diseases like diabetes, where treatment involves restoration of functional levels of a protein.
+Insulin production in non-beta cells is being attempted by exogenous insulin gene expression using either viral or non-viral methods of gene delivery [4, 5].
+Their natural glucose-sensing capability and the ability to undergo glucose-stimulated transcription, make hepatocytes attractive as surrogate beta cells.
+Although insulin gene therapy using hepatocytes has shown considerable promise in murine models of diabetes, with some studies even reporting a cure, lasting correction of blood glucose has not yet been reported in a preclinical model [6, 7].
+Furthermore the use of autologous hepatocytes for clinical application may not be easily scalable for clinical use [8].
+Skeletal muscle cells have been targeted by direct injection of modified adeno-associated virus serotype 1 (AAV1) encoding both the insulin gene and a glucokinase gene, into the thigh muscles of diabetic dogs as an in vivo insulin therapy [5].
+In vivo insulin gene therapy has its benefits but it also presents safety concerns regarding potential off-target cell transduction and the risk of irreversible hypoglycaemia from excessive insulin production [9-11].
+Ex vivo gene therapy using retroviruses has been used for successful treatment of severe combined immunodeficiencies (SCIDs) for over a decade and represented a significant milestone in gene therapy, although a number of patients developed leukaemia due to insertional mutagenesis [9, 11-13].
+Ex vivo insulin gene therapy for the treatment of diabetes has, until now, been limited by the availability of an appropriate cell lineage for insulin production.